Cozumel is ranked among the best dive destinations in the world. Crystal clear water, warm temperatures, and drift diving with Caribbean currents.

 Heaven, literally.
 A shallow sandy bottom covered in hundreds of starfish.
 Perfect for first-time divers and snorkelers.

 A wide coral plateau famous for resident nurse sharks resting on the sandy bottom.
 Cleaning stations attract eagle rays and sea turtles.
-One of the best sites for wildlife encounters.

 A dramatic vertical wall that drops into the abyss.
-Strong currents bring big marine life — eagle rays, sea turtles, nurse sharks.
+Strong currents bring big marine life β eagle rays, sea turtles, nurse sharks.

 Adjacent to Paso del Cedral but far more dramatic.
 The wall face is encrusted with giant orange elephant ear sponges and black coral trees.
 One of Cozumel's most photogenic walls.